diversity-scripts/div_bridge/README.md

 A high-performance, standardized dependency library designed to unify the FiveM development ecosystem.
 By bridging the gap between major frameworks (ESX, QBCore), inventory systems (ox, QS, Core) and other resources, it provides a consistent API that allows developers to write code once and deploy it anywhere.

 ## 🌟 Features
-- **Framework Agnostic:** Seamlessly auto-detects ESX or QBCore environments on startup with zero configuration required.
+- **Framework Agnostic:** Seamlessly auto-detects frameworks (e.g.: ESX, QBCore) environments on startup with zero configuration required.
-- **Inventory Integration:** Out-of-the-box support for ox_inventory, qs-inventory, and native framework systems.
+- **Inventory Integration:** Out-of-the-box support for inventories (e.g.: ox_inventory, qb-inventory), and native framework systems.
 - **Optimized Performance:** Built on a Singleton Pattern to minimize memory overhead and eliminate redundant logic across your resources.
-- **Smart Notifications:** Automatically routes alerts through ox_lib (if available) or other supported resource, falling back to native GTA V notifications otherwise.
+- **Smart Notifications:** Automatically routes alerts through supported resources, falling back to native GTA V notifications otherwise.

 ## 🛠️ Installation
 1. Download the latest release of `div_bridge` resource.